mpv-player/mpv/DOCS/man/options.rst

     Enable the debanding algorithm.
 This greatly reduces the amount of visible banding, blocking and other quantization artifacts, at the expense of very slightly blurring some of the finest details.
-In practice, it's virtually always an improvement - the only reason to disable it would be for performance.
+In practice, it's virtually always an improvement for files with visible banding.

+    This can also be used as a pure grain generator by setting ``--deband-iterations=0``.

 ``--deband-iterations=<0..16>``
     The number of debanding steps to perform per sample.
 Each step reduces a